Demco21/archiver/README.txt

 The following is an explanation of each flag:
 -a flag archives the given files as archivename
--u unarchives the given archive into their respective files -l list some facts about the given archive
+-u flag unarchives the given archive into their respective files -l flag lists some facts about the given archive
--v verifies that the archive is not corrupt
+-v flag verifies that the archive is not corrupt